prathmeshsoni/Ecommerce/README.md

   - Username: admin
   - Password: admin@123

 ## Screenshots

-Visit our [Screenshots Page](https://private-app.prathmeshsoni.works/view/113) for a visual walkthrough of the Music Club E-Commerce Website.
+Visit our <a href="https://private-app.prathmeshsoni.works/view/113" target="_blank"> Screenshots Page </a> for a visual walkthrough of the Music Club E-Commerce Website.

 Demo Video 👇: